- Overloading a WLanguage function

-- For the windows, the parameter must be defined by the following notation "WindowName is string <window name>".
-For example, to overload Open, the procedure code will be:
+- For the pages, the parameter must be defined by the following notation "PageName is string <page name>".
+For example, to overload PageDisplay, the procedure code will be:

 - For the reports, the parameter must be defined by the following notation "ReportName is string <report name>".
 For example, to overload iPrintReport, the procedure code will be:

 PROCEDURE iPrintReport(ReportName is string <report name>, *)

 Differentiating between the WLanguage function and the custom function

 If a WLanguage function was overloaded and if you want to use the initial function, the name of the function must be prefixed by WL

 For example, to override the WLanguage function Trace

 Using WLanguage functions in the SQL queries for HFSQL